 5G’s advanced antennas tech forms data beams that will track and focus on the devices at work only when needed.
 This results in enhanced spectral efficiency (data volume per area unit), less battery consumption, better coverage, and higher bit rates in larger portions of the coverage area.

-All the contemporary mobile networks range between 800 MHz and 3500 MHz, but the 5G cellular technology uses the spectrum above 6GHz.
-The use of the high frequency not only improves the data speed, but will also offer ‘virtually zero’ latency (time taken by a packet of data to get from one designated point to another).
-Latency or Delay plays a big role in real-time response for e.g. while playing online games where you don’t want any delays or the game is ruined.
-Moreover, the future generation mobile communications system will not be used for human communication alone.
-Instead we will see different types of devices talking to each other on their own, sometimes referred to as the ‘Internet of Things (IOTs)’.
-Therefore the IOTs requires more reliable communication links but also lower transmission delays (latencies).
+All the contemporary mobile networks range between 800 MHz and 3500 MHz, but 5G uses spectrum above 6 GHz.
+The use of such high frequency not only improves data speed, but also offers ‘virtually zero’ latency (time taken by a packet of data to get from one designated point to another).
+Latency or Delay plays a big role in real-time response.
+This will help the online gamers who don’t want any delays in their gaming sessions.

 Moreover, the new mobile communication system won’t just be used for human communication alone.
 Instead, we will see different types of devices talking to each other on their own [sometimes referred to as the ‘Internet of Things (IOTs)].
 With 5G, the IOTs will have reliable communication links and will also lower transmission delays (latencies).

 We are nearing the launch of the first commercial 5G enabled smartphones.
 This is quite exciting as we have been promised a lot of things with the arrival of the technology.
 However, it has already started to receive criticism online, and that because of its price.
 To come up with a new technology requires a lot of time and money.